bricoletc/delfies/paper/paper.md

 For further speed, `delfies` also supports multi-threading.

 `delfies` has already been used to successfully characterise the breakpoints, motifs, and retained/eliminated genomes of several nematode genera in the family *Rhabditidae*, supporting two upcoming publications (Letcher *et al.* and Stevens *et al.*, in preparation).
-As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of research in which new chromosomes are formed, such as cancer biology.
+As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of research in which modified chromosomes are formed and maintained, such as cancer biology.

 # Acknowledgements